 In order to accelerate the adoption of AI into industry-specific scenarios, IBM Watson Data Kits are now here.
 These new enterprise-based, machine-readable data sets are designed to quicken the workflow via AI-based training.
 The initially produced kits are designed specifically to serve the industries such as travel, transportation, and food – which are to see a new era of automized labor.

-A large number of MNCs today depend on the viability of MobileFirst apps in order to conduct various business operations which can range from air travel to healthcare to telecommunications.
-In 2017, this AI-based solution was brought to the banking industries by Banco Santander, so that relevant machine-readable data could be provided to experts for better analysis and predictions of the financial market.
-IBM recently enlarged its “Garage” concept of physical office space being dedicated to the development of the MobileFirst applications with new facilities being set up in the cities of Shanghai and Bucharest.
+A large number of MNCs today depend on the viability of MobileFirst apps in order to conduct various business operations, which can range from air travel to healthcare to telecommunications.
+In 2017, this AI-based solution was brought to the banking industry by Banco Santander, so that relevant machine-readable data could be provided to experts for better analysis and predictions of the financial market.
+IBM recently enlarged its “Garage” concept of physical office space dedicated to developing the MobileFirst applications, with new facilities being set up in the cities of Shanghai and Bucharest.

 Integrating the Watson technology into the existing iOS model creates a fairly straightforward workflow.
-Customers can then first create a machine learning model with the use of Watson Tech, which gathers info from an offsite data repository.
-This model is afterwards converted into that of Core ML, which is then used through custom applications, and are then distributed through the MobileFirst platform.
+Customers can then create a machine learning model using Watson Tech, which gathers info from an offsite data repository.
+Afterward, this model is converted into that of Core ML, which is then used through custom applications and distributed through the MobileFirst platform.

 Core ML was launched at the Worldwide Developers Conference in 2017.
-It is supposed to be a platform tool which facilitates the integration of trained neural network models that are built with third-party tools into that of an iOS application.
-This framework comes from Apple’s effort of tapping into the technology of machine learning, which initiated with the development of the iOS 11 and the A11 Bionic chip.
+It is supposed to be a platform tool that facilitates the integration of trained neural network models that are built with third-party tools into that an iOS application.
+This framework comes from Apple’s effort to tap into a machine learning technology, which was initiated with the development of the iOS 11 and the A11 Bionic chip.

 According to Mahmoud Naghshineh, IBM’s general manager, Apple developers would need to find a way to streamline the building and storing of such apps in terms of time and ease.
 To help with that effort, IBM is about to introduce an IBM Cloud Developer Console for Apple.
 This cloud-based service is meant to simplify this process of building Watson models Integrated into apps.
 It also allows for back-and-forth data sharing between the app and the database it is tapping into.
 As a result of this, the machine learning model can use its AI to improve itself over time if the customer would like it thus.
 IBM cloud services can also be used by the clients to get access to authentication, data, analytics and more.